hai5nguy/LocalLearners/notes.md

 * Modals should appear at ~33% from the top of page (currently too close to top) (AR)
 * Terms

-#Functionality

-Homepage: Click upcoming box of a class and modal with more details appears, you can join/attend/rsvp.
-Homepage: Under upcoming is a "Most requested" section with a filter and is 2 or 3 columns with a icon and thumbs up.
-Teach: Select a category first, then list of requested courses appears, if you click on the requested course then the rest of the teach form appears, with the title prefilled out.
-You can change the title.
-There is a notice saying, X number of people have requested this class to show that you are fulfilling that request.
-Request: This page should just be a modal that appears whenever "request a class" is clicked.
-Title, Category, and submit button are the only parts, then it should take them to the Requested page, sorted by "newest" so they see their post.
-Requested: Have the URL be able to handle sorting and filtering. locallearners.net/#/requested?category=music&sort=popular Upcoming Classes: URL to hand sorting and filtering. locallearners.net/#/classes?category=history&sort=oldest

 #Done